LeehanChoi/Instagram-Application/README.md

 * Create New groups below
 * Controllers / Views / Models(data layer) / Resources (hold everything that doesn't fit into these other three folders)

-** As your projects get larger especially with big projects if you don't organize early on you end up in quite a bind **
+**As your projects get larger especially with big projects if you don't organize early on you end up in quite a bind.**

 #### 3. Organization
 * move 'AppDelegate', 'SceneDelegate' to Resources folder.